-Financing a home addition can be a daunting task, but it doesn’t have to be.
+Financing a home addition in Chicago can be a daunting task, but it doesn’t have to be.
 With the right plan and the right lender, you can easily add the extra space you need to your home without breaking the bank.
 One thing to remember is that in many cases, banks will require you to have a licensed contractor for your home addition.

 The 5 Best Ways To Finance A Home Addition